The Computational Advantage of MIP* Vanishes in the Presence of Noise

 Given the Fourier coefficients of a matrix $P$, our tester estimates the distance between $P$ and the set of positive semidefinite matrices measured by $\Tr\zeta\br{P}$, where $\zeta\br{\cdot}$ is defined in Eq.~\eqref{eqn:introzeta}.
 Estimating $\Tr\zeta\br{P}$ involves applying the derandomized invariance principle introduced above.
 More specifically, our tester enumerates all the possible seeds of the Meka-Zuckerman PRG to estimate this distance.
 For each seed, the computation time is $O(1)$ because the derandomized invariance principle has effectively reduced the dimension of $P$ to a constant.
 Hence, our tester runs in time $\mathrm{poly}(n)$, because there are only $\poly(n)$ seeds.
 Its guarantees are summarized below.

-\begin{theorem*}[informal] Given as input the Fourier coefficients of a degree-$d$ operator $P$ acting on $n$ qudits, each of dimension $m$, and error parameters $\beta\ge\delta\ge0$, There exists an algorithm that runs in time: $\exp(m^d/\delta)\cdot \poly(n)$ such that \begin{itemize} \item the algorithm accepts if there exists a PSD operator $Q$ such that $\norm{P-Q}_F^2<\br{\beta-\delta}m^n$; \item the algorithm rejects if $\norm{P-Q}_F^2>(\beta+\delta)m^n$ for any PSD operator $Q$. \end{itemize} \end{theorem*}
+\begin{theorem*}[informal] Given as input the Fourier coefficients of a degree-$d$ operator $P$ acting on $n$ qudits, each of dimension $m$, and error parameters $\beta\ge\delta\ge0$, there exists an algorithm that runs in time $\exp(m^d/\delta)\cdot \poly(n)$ such that \begin{itemize} \item the algorithm accepts if there exists a PSD operator $Q$ such that $\norm{P-Q}_F^2<\br{\beta-\delta}m^n$; \item the algorithm rejects if $\norm{P-Q}_F^2>(\beta+\delta)m^n$ for any PSD operator $Q$. \end{itemize} \end{theorem*}

-This approach completely differs from all previous works on positivity testing \cite{9996743,han2017approximating,bakshi2020testing}.
-Furthermore, our tester is deterministic, and the dimension of the testing matrix can be exponential in input size if the degree is constant.
+This approach completely differs from all previous works on positivity testing \cite{9996743,han2017approximating,bakshi2020testing}, where they only consider polynomial-sized matrices and the testers are randomized.
+In contrast, our tester is deterministic, and the dimension of the testing matrix can be exponential in input size if the degree is constant.